M-arcus/cloudron-docs/knowledgebase/docs/hosting-provider.md

 * The domain configuration (`dnsconfig`) of the domain is not visible to the customer.

 * The backup configuration (`backupconfig`) is not visible to the customer.

+* The wildcard TLS certs are not visible to the customer and are not part of the backups.

 * Customers do not require SSH access to their servers for installing and managing apps.